cgebbe/demo_optimizer/README_bkup.md

 RMSProp can be defined as followed
 $$
-v(t) = \alpha v(t-1) + (1-\alpha)(\partial_x l(t))^2 \quad \text{ with } \alpha\in[0,1]
+v(t) = \alpha v(t-1) + (1-\alpha)(\partial_x l(t))^2
 \\
 dx(t) = -\frac{1}{\sqrt{v(t)}}\eta\partial_x l(t)
 $$

-Similarly to AdaGrad, the step size is divided by a denominator.
-Contrary to AdaGrad, this denominator is not the cumulative sum which only increases, but instead an [exponential moving average](https://en.wikipedia.org/wiki/Moving_average#Exponential_moving_average) of the squared gradients.
+Similarly to AdaGrad, denominator dampens step size.
+Contrary to AdaGrad, denominator does not only increase, but is simply a running [(exponential) moving average](https://en.wikipedia.org/wiki/Moving_average#Exponential_moving_average) of gradients, instead of a cumulative sum.
 Therefore, the step size does not continually decrease like in Adagrad, but is rather approximately constant for a linear slope, see image below.

 ![](output/rmsprop_slope1.png)

-Similar to AdaGrad, if $\partial_xl(t)=k$ is constant, we get  $v(t)\rightarrow k^2$ and thus  $dx=-\eta sign(k)$, implying robustness against scaling of the loss function as shown in the image below
+Similar to AdaGrad, if $\partial_xl(t)=k$ is constant, we get  $v(t)\rightarrow k^2$ and thus  $dx=-\eta sign(k)$, implying robustness against scaling of the loss function as show in the image below

 ![](output/rmsprop_slope0.5.png)

 The approximately constant step size is a very desired property in case of saddle points, where the gradient becomes very small.
-SGD will spent a lot of time on such saddle points, while RMSProp is able to overcome them quickly, see image below.
-The slope in the saddle is only $0.1$ compared to a slope of $1$ everywhere else.
+SGD will spent a lot of time on such a saddle point, while RMSProp is able to overcome them quickly, see image below.
+The slope in the saddle is only $0.1$ and $1$ everywhere else.

 ![](output/rmsprop_saddle.png)